LinnStrument Frequently Asked Questions

 If on Windows, download and install a Windows utility called "MIDI OX".
 Open it and from the Options menu, select MIDI Devices.
 This will display a new window where you will should the "LinnStrument MIDI" in the MIDI Inputs panel.
 Click on it to select it and then click on OK.
 Then play your LinnStrument and you should see MIDI messages in the main area of the MIDI OX windows.

-8) If you're using a Mac and have a USB-MIDI Korg driver earlier than version 1.2.2 in your system, it has a bug that prevents LinnStrument from appearing as a MIDI device on your Mac.
-The solution is to install the Korg 1.2.2 USB-MIDI driver.
-Click here to go to the download page, then click the link for the 1.2.2 USB-MIDI driver for mac.
+8) If you're using a Mac and have an earlier USB-MIDI Korg driver in your system, it has a bug that prevents LinnStrument from appearing as a MIDI device on your Mac.
+The solution is to uninstall the current Korg USB-MIDI driver, which you can do by clicking here.
+Then reboot your computer and see if that fixes it.
+If so, then install the latest Korg USB-MIDI driver and verify that LinnStrument still works.

 Q: LinnStrument will not accept an OS Update from the LinnStrument Updater app.
 What's wrong?